mathiasbaldissera/batch_git_updater/README.md

     --only                use only specified folders
     --update-branch       name of the branch to update.
 Default: develop --current             update only current branch.
-The script will not change to develop (or specified)
+The script will not change to develop (or specified) --stay-develop        will not checkout back to previous branch